A Dakota Fire Hole is simply a method of building a fire that utilizes a number of advantages over other types of fires.

 When finished, the evidence of a fire is easily removed when you fill the holes with dirt and cover the surface with natural surrounding material.

-Build the Dakota fire hole near the base of a tree to help diffuse the smoke, which will help avoid detection.
+– To further diffuse any potential smoke (if that’s a concern), build the Dakota fire hole near the canopy of a tree to help avoid detection.

-Note: I originally posted this article several years ago, however this technique of fire-building is worth a repeat, along with any of your new comments…
+Note: I originally posted this article several years ago (I dressed it up a bit for re-post).
+This technique of fire-building is worth a repeat.